Why sleeping in is hazardous to good health

 But about 1 percent of people have what’s called advanced sleep phase syndrome.
 As the name suggests, they sleep a lot.
 That’s because their biological clocks tell them it’s time to sleep around 8 pm and continue sleeping until the rooster crows.
 And an even smaller percentage, 0.2 percent, have a chronotype that’s called a “delayed sleep phase,” which is the chronic inability to go to sleep earlier.

 While I think this is an important research study, it tends to focus on people who are genetically unable to sleep.
-Broadly speaking, tens of millions more people are not sleeping as long and as well as they should and it has nothing to do with their chronotype.
+Broadly speaking, tens of millions more people are not sleeping as long and as well as they should and it has nothing to do with their chronotype or sleep disorders.
 And that’s because so many things are causing them to go to bed late, wake up early, and wake up in the middle in the night.

 The biggest culprits: stress, anxiety, poor diet, and lack of exercise.
-Decades of research connects them to poor sleep and also with higher risks for cardiovascular disease, diabetes, respiratory disease, gastrointestinal problems, and psychological distress – the very things that poor sleepers are more at risk for to begin with!
+Decades of research connects them to trouble sleeping and also with higher risks for cardiovascular disease, diabetes, respiratory disease, gastrointestinal problems, and psychological distress – the very things that poor sleepers are more at risk for to begin with!

 As you can see, sleep loss is a dangerous cycle that can wrap up anyone who isn’t taking good care of their health.

 A small number of people have poor sleep in their genes.
-But there’s a good chance you aren’t one of them, which means that if you aren’t getting quality sleep, you can probably control the factors that are stealing your ZZZs.
+But there’s a good chance you aren’t one of them, which means that if you aren’t getting quality sleep, you can probably control the factors that contribute to your poor sleep hygiene.

 How to Get Better Sleep Every Night